blackberry/BB10-WebWorks-Community-Samples/BoxQuest/README.md

 >   agnostic while developing [PeaksAndValleys](https://github.com/blackberry/WebGL-Samples/tree/master/PeaksAndValleys).
 There have been some
 >   slight modifications to meet the requirements for this sample, but ultimately Freewill.js can be leveraged in any HTML5 application
 >   requiring virtual controls.
+>
+>   The code is currently commented out, but if you would like to use the keyboard to control the hero, you can make the modifications
+>   in SceneStart.js to accept keyboard input instead of leveraging Freewill.js.

 ### Box2DWeb Implementation
 >